ConThoBanSung/BitCoin-Prediction-Changes/README.md

 - `Current and Next Minute Price Prediction: Predicts Bitcoin price for the current and next minute using price_model.
 - `Trading Signal: Generates a trading signal (Buy or Sell) based on signal_model predictions.
-- `Trend Prediction: Predicts overall trend direction (Increase or Decrease) using hybrid_model.
+- `Trend Prediction: Predicts overall trend direction (Increase or Decrease) using hybrid_model.'''